What: Creating a Blue Dialogue Webinar

 Across British Columbia, First Nations, local governments, and community organizations are leading major freshwater initiatives, but are stymied by a lack of resources and funding.
 Without reliable revenue streams, real progress on watershed governance will not succeed.

-At this webinar, three experts will explore the evolution of work to secure sustainable funding for watershed governance in B.C.
-The discussion will showcase ongoing research and initiatives aimed at identifying sustainable funding options, building a Watershed Security Fund for B.C., and providing direction for stimulus spending.
+This webinar explores the evolution of work to secure sustainable funding for watershed governance in B.C.
+The discussion showcases ongoing research and initiatives aimed at identifying sustainable funding options, building a Watershed Security Fund for B.C., and providing direction for stimulus spending.

 The Creating a Blue Dialogue webinar series brings together expert water practitioners and thinkers, as well as emerging water leaders, to engage with innovative ideas on water policy and governance in Canada.
 By creating an online community of interest, the series strengthens the national capacity to engage with and solve problems, and raises awareness about emerging Canadian water issues, best practices, and policies.
 The series began in 2010 and is hosted by the POLIS Water Sustainability Project at the Centre for Global Studies, University of Victoria.